-Conor: Eating Disorders in Men: One ACUTE Patient's Path to Recovery
+Eating Disorders in Men: Conor's Path to Recovery at ACUTE

 When I sat down to write about my path to the ACUTE Center for Eating Disorders and Severe Malnutrition at Denver Health and the experience I had there, it turned out to be a more arduous process than I expected.
 It seemed straightforward enough, yet for some reason I could not find the words to accurately and succinctly articulate both what led me to that point and the unbelievable gratefulness I feel for all members of the ACUTE team.
 The only thing that seemed to suffice was a (fairly) tortured metaphor that kept creeping into my head:

 I wanted the rainbow without the rain.
 When I realized it wasn’t possible,

 This may not make sense to some, but I feel it might resonate with those who have grappled with an eating disorder.
 It took me more than three years and while going through severe physical complications, I could no longer hide to admit to myself that I was losing my battle and needed help.
 In those three years, I fought daily, trying to figure out how to explain what was going on.
 On the surface, it didn’t make sense.

 I was a former collegiate athlete, a captain of my college lacrosse team, fairly bright and athletic, with strong and meaningful relationships with family, friends and my girlfriend.
 I was working toward a successful career as a financial advisor.